fuse-open/docs/articles/basics/introduction-to-fuse.md

 Here we see that the `<Something>` tag doesn't end in `/>` so it needs to be closed.
 That's why the second tag starts with `</`.
 It is saying that this is 'closing tag' for a `Something` tag above.

-[callout info]
-Remember that even though example number two has 2 tags it is still one _object_.
+> [callout_info] Remember that even though example number two has 2 tags it is still one _object_.
 It's just one that can contain other _objects_ as well.
-[/callout]

 #### Using this knowledge